A Guide to Low Blood Pressure (Hypotension)

 Is low blood pressure hereditary?

-Low blood pressure is not usually a hereditary condition.
-According to NHS, some research suggests that some types of hypotension are genetic.
-One study by a research team in the US also found that people who inherited 2 defective copies of particular salt-regulating genes developed a rare disease-such as Gitelman or Bartter syndrome – which led to “dangerously low blood pressure.”
+While hypotension is usually not a hereditary condition, there are rare exceptions.
+For example, one study by a research team in the US also found that people who inherited two defective copies of particular salt-regulating genes develop rare diseases, such as Gitelman syndrome or Bartter syndrome, which can lead to “dangerously low blood pressure.”

 The bottom line